pingmelive/android.lib/README.md

                //Pass `groupTitle` and your custom `eventMessage` you want to send and `detailDescription` pingMeLive.detailedEvent("Registeration","Hey we got a new user "+userID,"You can send the user detail here.");

+		//You can also send JSON in detailed Text i.e - 3rd Argument

             }
         });